kugendran-naidoo/QTopoQA/qtdaqa/new_dynamic_features/model_training/README.md

   `paths.graph`.
 - `NUM_WORKERS_OVERRIDE=<int>` – overrides `dataloader.num_workers`.
 - `PIPELINE_MANIFEST=/path/file.yaml` (or `--manifest`) – change the sweep plan.
+- Selection metric preference now comes from the config (`selection.primary_metric`).
+  `run_full_pipeline.sh` automatically honors the metric recorded in each run’s config/metadata when deciding which checkpoint to fine-tune.
+Override it per job via `--override selection.primary_metric=selection_metric` or keep the default `val_loss`.

 Logs for each invocation are timestamped:
 `full_pipeline_<context>_<timestamp>.log`.